Commercial Property Manager Maintenance Tips for Every Season in 2023

 We know our winters – Columbus, Ohio has seen its fair share of snow over the years, and boy, can it get cold.
 Below are three ways to ensure a clean, safe, warm, and enjoyable winter for your tenants:

 1.)
 Book Snow Removal Services… Now

-Even before the first flake sticks to the ground, make sure you’re prepared; have snow removal professionals ready and on-hand.
+Before the first flake sticks to the ground, ensure you’re prepared; have snow removal professionals ready and on hand.
 Be prepared to remove snow from driveways, walkways, parking lots, and even roofs and chimneys at the drop of a hat.
-If you have a plow and/or snow blower on hand, take them for a test run.
-Tenants in your apartment complex understand inclement weather, but they also want a way out in case of an emergency.
+If you have a plow and/or snow blower, take them for a test run.
+Tenants in your apartment complex understand inclement weather but also want a way out in an emergency.

 2.)
 Inspect and Wrap Pipes

 Many properties, especially warehouse space, have exposed pipes that can cause a dangerous (and messy) situation when the temperature drops.
 Get some foam sleeves and wrap those pipes to prevent freezing and bursting.